 OSPF involves the type of service routing which means multiple routes can be installed according to the priority or type of service.
 OSPF offers load balancing in which it distributes overall traffic routes equally.
 It also allows networks and routers partitioned into subsets and areas which enhance the growth and ease of management.

-In OSPF the routing is done by maintaining the database with link state information in the routers and route weights calculated using link state, IP address etc. The link states are transmitted all through the autonomous system to the routers to update the database.
-After that, each router constructs a shortest path tree as a root node, on the basis of the weights stored in the database.
+In OSPF the routing is done by sustaining the database with link state information in the routers and route weights computed using link state, IP address etc. The link states are transmitted all through the autonomous system to the routers to update the database.
+After that, each router builds a shortest path tree as a root node, on the basis of the weights stored in the database.

 Key Differences Between RIP and OSPF

 - RIP depends on hop counts to determine the best path while OSPF depends on cost (bandwidth) which helps in determining the best path.

 - Administrative Distances (AD) measures the probity of received routing information on a router from a neighbor router.
 An administrative distance can vary from integers 0 to 255, where 0 specifies the most trusted integer, and 255 signifies that no traffic is allowed to pass through this route.
 The AD value of RIP is 120 whereas it is 110 for OSPF.